Ketteniss/CS50/README.md

    After those we jumped over to python language rebuilding similar programms within only a few minutes, a powerful showcase of pythons potential to increase productivity when it manages tedious tasks are under the hood for us.

-   Then followed up with introducing SQLite to me, which I wasnt familiar with yet Unfortunatly I didnt finish the last 3 lectures since my summer break ended at this point
+   Then followed up with introducing SQLite to me, which I wasnt familiar with yet.

+   Unfortunatly I didnt finish the last 3 lectures since my summer break ended at this point

    Overall very cool and interesting material!